Stephanorhinus kirchbergensis: Chronology

-The earliest definitive records are from Choukoutien Locality 13, in Fangshan District near Beijing at around the Early-Middle Pleistocene transition.
+The earliest definitive records of the species are from Zhoukoudian Locality 13, near Beijing in northern China at around the Early-Middle Pleistocene transition approximately 800,000 years ago.
 Stephanorhinus yunchuchenensis from Shanxi, China, likely represents a junior synonym of S. kirchbergensis, its precise age is uncertain, but it has been suggested to date to the late Early Pleistocene.
-S. kirchbergensis appears in Europe during the early Middle Pleistocene between 0.7 and 0.6 million years ago, existing alongside the already present S. hundsheimensis.
-Mitochondrial and nuclear genomes obtained from a permafrost specimen and a dental proteome suggest that it is more closely related to the woolly rhinoceros than the Sumatran rhinoceros.
-A 2023 morphological study suggested its closest relative was the narrow-nosed rhinoceros (S. hemitoechus).
+S. kirchbergensis appears in Europe during the early Middle Pleistocene between 700,000 and 600,000 years ago, where early on it coexisted with another Stephanorhinus species, S. hundsheimensis.